 | Mobile / Field Tools | Yes, strong mobile presence | Yes, cloud-native, built for field use |

-| Estimating & Budgeting | Template-based, selection integration | AI-driven estimating, vendor comparison, forecasting |
+| Estimating & Budgeting | Template-based, selection integration | AI-driven estimating, vendor comparison, and forecasting |

-| Integration Ecosystem | Good integrations (e.g. QuickBooks) | Broad integration capability, modular approach |
+| Integration Ecosystem | Good integrations (e.g., QuickBooks) | Broad integration capability, modular approach |

-| Pricing Structure | Subscription / tiered plans (some constraints) | Tiered plans, modular features, scalability |
+| Pricing Structure | Subscription / tiered plans (some constraints) | Tiered plans, modular features, and scalability |

 | User Satisfaction | Strong among legacy users, proven tool | Highly rated for usability and support |

-| Overall Recommendation | Reliable for established custom builders | Rising alternative especially for integrated, modern workflows |
+| Overall Recommendation | Reliable for established custom builders | Rising alternative, especially for integrated, modern workflows |

-In this review, we will be breaking down each of these categories in detail, so that you can identify where CoConstruct outperforms and where 123worx can give the edge.
+In this review, we will be breaking down each of these categories in detail so that you can identify where CoConstruct outperforms and where 123worx can give the edge.

 CoConstruct Review: Strengths, Weaknesses & Key Features